vegaprotocol/documentation/docs/releases/overview.md

 [**Vega core software**](#vega-core-software) - Below, find a summary of each version's features and breaking changes.

-From 0.54.0 the [core repository](https://github.com/vegaprotocol/vega) also holds the data node and CLI wallet code, therefore the following code is included in the releases:
+From 0.54.0 the [core repository ↗](https://github.com/vegaprotocol/vega) also holds the data node and CLI wallet code, therefore the following code is included in the releases:

 - The data node APIs allow for querying for historic information and for snapshots of the current state of the systems.
 - The code for the Vega Wallet CLI app is now in the Vega repo, where a full list of changes can be found.